aditya2101m/GreenScreen/README.md

 **Required Must-have Stories**

-- [x] User logs in to access friends and preference settings
+- [x] User logs in to access preference settings
-- [ ] User can see leaderboard
+- [x] App will play a pleasent sound when timer is running
 - [x] users can change password
 - [x] Profile pages for each user
 - [X] Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**

 * App will display a motivational quote after their time goal is achieved
-* App will play a pleasent sound when timer is running
+* User can see leaderboard

 ### 2. Screen Archetypes